russellballestrini/nested-lookup/README.rst

 *nested_lookup:*
   Perform a key lookup on a deeply nested document.
-  Returns a `list` of matching values.
+  Returns a ``list`` of matching values.

 *nested_update:*
   Given a document, find all occurences of the given key and update the value.
   By default, returns a copy of the document.
-  To mutate the original specify the `in_place=True` argument.
+  To mutate the original specify the ``in_place=True`` argument.

 *nested_delete:*
   Given a document, find all occurrences of the given key and delete it.
   By default, returns a copy of the document.
-  To mutate the original specify the `in_place=True` argument.
+  To mutate the original specify the ``in_place=True`` argument.

 *nested_alter:*
-  Given a document, find all occurrences of the given key and alter it with a callback function By default, returns a copy of the document.
+  Given a document, find all occurrences of the given key and alter it with a callback function.
+  By default, returns a copy of the document.
-  To mutate the original specify the `in_place=True` argument.
+  To mutate the original specify the ``in_place=True`` argument.

 *get_all_keys:*
   Fetch all keys from a deeply nested dictionary.
-  Returns a `list` of keys.
+  Returns a ``list`` of keys.

 *get_occurrence_of_key/get_occurrence_of_value:*
   Returns the number of occurrences of a key/value from a nested dictionary.

-For example function invocations, plesae see the tutorial.
+For examples on how to invoke these functions, please check out the tutorial sections.

 .. contents::